2019-20 Dredge Operations

 NORTH HARBOR DREDGING

-On Tuesday, October 9, 2018, north harbor dredging commenced.
+North harbor dredging will commence on October 1, 2019.
 Crews are utilizing the Port District’s 8″ dredge Squirt.
-Dredging of fine-grained material is permitted through February 28, 2019, while dredging of sandy, coarse-grained material is permitted through April 30, 2019.
+Dredging of fine-grained material is permitted through February 28, 2020, while dredging of sandy, coarse-grained material is permitted through April 30, 2020.

 Mariners transiting in the area are advised to read all gate notices and beware of submerged pipe and equipment hazards that may be present.
 Click here to view the areas proposed for dredging and the anticipated pipeline configuration in the north harbor.